December 8th

 Meaning of the subhAShita:

-Among the ignorant, a well-read person is better; among the well-read, those who have a grasp (of the material) are a blessing.
-In the midst of those with a good grasp, those that have assimilated the knowledge are considered better; among those that have assimilated the knowledge, those that put it to practice are deemed the best!
+Among the ignorant, a well-read person is better.
+Among the well-read, those who have a grasp (of the material) are a blessing.
+In the midst of those with a good grasp, those who have assimilated the knowledge are considered better.
+Among those who have assimilated the knowledge, those who put it to practice are deemed the best!

 Commentary: